vbepipe/Benchmarks-and-Comparative-Analysis-of-Custom-Linear-Layer-Variants-in-Pytorch/README.md

 # Benchmarks-and-Comparative-Analysis-of-Custom-Linear-Layer-Variants-in-Pytorch

-Benchmarking and comparative analysis of custom PyTorch linear layer variants namely NewStandardLinear, VinayakPatelFast, VinayakPatelFast2, VinayakPatelFast3 against the standard PyTorch nn.Linear.
+Benchmarking and comparative analysis of custom PyTorch linear layer variants against the standard PyTorch nn.Linear.

 Includes results on MNIST and FashionMNIST datasets with detailed accuracy comparisons.